Interactive Brokers vs Saxo Bank

 How does IBKR’s FX conversion compare to Saxo’s?

-IBKR costs around 0.03% all-in (with a $2 minimum per manual conversion via IDEALPRO).
-Saxo charges a flat 0.25% at every tier — there is no way to get a lower FX rate at Saxo regardless of account size.
-On a €10,000 EUR-to-USD conversion: ~€3 at IBKR vs ~€25 at Saxo.
+IBKR offers two routes: manual Spot FX via IDEALPRO at ~0.002% with a $2 minimum per conversion, and auto-conversion when buying a foreign-currency asset at ~0.03% with no minimum.
+For amounts below roughly €6,500, auto-conversion is actually cheaper due to the $2 floor on manual conversions.
+Saxo charges a flat 0.25% at every tier — no route around it.
+On a €10,000 EUR-to-USD manual conversion: ~€3 at IBKR vs ~€25 at Saxo.
 Over ten years of €500/month contributions, that compounds to a difference of roughly €1,500 in total FX drag.
 For investors primarily in EUR-denominated ETFs, this gap is much smaller in practice.

 How long does it take to open an account at IBKR vs Saxo?